cwilliamson29/Cloud_Notes/ReadMe.txt

-the purpose of this app is to be able to give me the ability to create,view and modify notes from multiple devices and multiple computers/OS's and especially from inside several different VDI's so that i make project notes as wella s mental notes with ease.
+the purpose of this app is to be able to give me the ability to create,view and modify notes from multiple devices and multiple computers/OS's and especially from inside several different VDI's so that i can make project notes, as well as, mental notes with ease.

 *******************
 *UI/UX description*